 Write down the words the individual is communicating in the order they were given.
 This will help you both in remembering conversations

 When the person is done pointing to symbols, repeat the words the person has selected and then be quiet.
-Allow the person time to add more information either through voice, gesture, pointing writing, etc.
+Allow the person time to add more information either through voice, gesture, pointing, writing, etc.

 Preserving the Narrative